-- 1 (Mark the statement that applies.) - On January 1, 2022, the property identified in Part 2, Line 1, was improved with a permanent structure - a that I used as my principal residence. - b for which I received this exemption previously and is either unoccupied or used as my spouse's principal residence.
+- 1 (Mark the statement that applies.) - On January 1, 2025, the property identified in Part 2, Line 1, was improved with a permanent structure - a that I used as my principal residence. - b for which I received this exemption previously and is either unoccupied or used as my spouse's principal residence.
 I am now a resident of a facility licensed under the Assisted Living and Shared Housing Act, Nursing Home Care Act, ID/DD (intellectually disabled/developmentally disabled) Community Care Act, or Specialized Mental Health Rehabilitation Act of 2013.

-Mailing address

-Name of facility

-2 (Mark the statement that applies.)

-On January 1, 2022, I a was the owner of record of the property identified in Part 2, Line 1.

-- b had a legal or equitable interest by a written instrument in the property listed in Part 2, Line 1. - c had a leasehold interest in the property identified in Part 2, Line 1, that was used as a single-family residence. - 3 I am liable for paying real property taxes on the property identified in Part 2, Line 1. - Note: If I have not received this exemption for this property previously, I also met the eligibility requirements listed in Part 4, Lines 1, 2, and 3 for this property on January 1, 2021. - 4 (Mark the statement that applies.) - a In 2022, I am, or will be, 65 years of age or older. - b In 2022, my spouse, who died in 2022, would have been 65 years of age or older.
+Name of facility Mailing add dress 2 2 (Mark the statement that applies.)
+On January 1, 2025, I a was the owner of record of the property identified in Part 2, Line b had a legal or equitable interest by a written instrument in the p c had a leasehold interest in the property identified in Part 2, Line 3 4 4 (Mark the statement that applies.) a In 2025, I am, or will be, 65 years of age or older. b In 2025, my spouse, who died in 2025, would have been 65 years of age or older.
 (Complete the following information.)

-T ID

-Deceased spouse's name Tax ID number

-/ / / /

-Date of birth (month, day, year) Date of death (month, day, year)

-- 5 The property identified in Part 2, Line 1, is the only property for which I am applying for a senior citizens assessment freeze homestead exemption for 2022. - 6 The amount reported in Part 3, Line 13, of this form includes the income of my spouse and all persons living in my household and the total household income for 2021 is \$65,000 or less. - 7 On January 1, 2022, the following individuals also used the property identified in Part 2, Line 1, for their principal residence.
-My spouse is included if he or she used the property as his or her principal dwelling place on January 1, 2022.
-The total income of all individuals and my spouse (regardless of his or her principal residence) are included in Part 3.
-(Attach an additional sheet if necessary.)

-а First and last name Tax ID number
+Deceased spouse's name Tax ID nun nber Date of birth (month, day, year) Date of de // 5 5 The property identified in Part 2, Line 1, is the only property for which I assessment freeze homestead exemption for 2025. am applying for a low-income senior citizens 6 The amount reported in Part 3, Line 13, of this form includes the income of my spouse and all persons living in my household and the total household income for 2024 is \$65,000 or less.
+7 7 On January 1, 2025, the following individuals also used the property ide entified in Part 2.
+Line 1. for their principal residence My spouse is included if he or she used the property as his or her principal dwelling place on January 1, 2025.
+The income of all individuals and my spouse (regardless of his or her principal residence) are included in Part 3.
+(Attack additional sheet if necessary.)
+First and last name Tax ID number a b 8 8 (Mark the statement that applies.)
+On January 1, 2025, I was a single, widow(er), or divorced. b married and living g together.

-b

-• ark the statement that applies.)
-January 1, 2022, I was

-a single, widow(er), or divorced. b marrie ed and living together.
 C married, but not living together.

-My spouse's name and address is First name

-First name MI Last name

-Stree et Address Ci y State ZIP

-• re of applicant

-Note: The CCAO may conduct an audit to verify that the ta

-Mail your completed Form PTAX-340 to: If you have any questions, please call:

-Co.
-Chief County Assessment Of icer ()

-Mailing addrass Last date to apply//

-Maining

-City IL ZIP This form is outborized in accordance with the Illingia Dreports
+My spouse's name and address is First name MI Last name Street Address City State ZIP Ur Under penalties of perjury, I state that, to the best of my knowledge, the informati on contained in this affidavit is true correct and complete Się Signature of applicant / / N Note: The CCAO may conduct an audit to verify that the taxpayer is eligib le to receive this exemption.
+6 A L Mail your completed Form PTAX-340 to: If you have any questions, please call: Co.
+Chief County Assessment Officer) · · · · · · · · M Last da ate to apply// Cit City ZIP Printed by the authority of the This form is authorized in accordance with the Illinois Property Tax Code.
+Disclosu are of this information is required. state of Illinois-Web only-1

-2 of 4 This form is authorized in accordance with the Illinois Property Failure to provide information may result in this form not being p Tax Code.
-Disclosure of this mornation is required.
+Failure to provide information may result in this form not being processed and may result in a penalty.

+Form PTAX-340 General Information

-What is the Senior Citizens Assessment Freeze Homestead Exemption (SCAFHE)?
+What is the Low-Income Senior Citizens Assessment Freeze Homestead Exemption (SCAFHE)?